Compressing And Debiasing Vision-Language Pre-Trained Models for Visual Question Answering: Method

 where $\boldsymbol{\theta}_{Lan} = \boldsymbol{\theta}_{L_{Enc}} \cup \{\mathbf{W}_{\text{emb}}\}$, $\boldsymbol{\theta}_{Vis} = \boldsymbol{\theta}_{R_{Enc}} \cup \{\mathbf{W}_{\text{vis-fc}}\}$ and $\boldsymbol{\theta}_{X_{Enc}}$ are model parameters of the language module, visual module and cross-modality encoder, respectively. $\mathbf{m}_{Lan}$, $\mathbf{m}_{Vis}$ and $\mathbf{m}_X$ are the binary masks for the three modules, respectively. $s_L$, $s_R$ and $s_X$ are the target sparsity levels for the three modules, respectively.

 If not otherwise specified, we set the sparsity of every weight matrix to target sparsity.
-For instance, if $s=70\%$ and there is no modality-specific constraint, then all the weight matrices are at 70\% sparsity (\textbf{uniform sparsity}).
-If $s_L=50\%$, then all the weight matrices in $\boldsymbol{\theta}_{Lan}$ are at 50\% sparsity, while $s_R$ and $s_X$ could be different (\textbf{modality-specific sparsity}).
+For example, if $s=70\%$ and there is no modality-specific constraint, then all weight matrices are at 70\% (\textbf{uniform sparsity}).
+If $s_L=50\%$, then all weight matrices in $\boldsymbol{\theta}_{Lan}$ are at 50\% sparsity, while $s_R$ and $s_X$ could be different (\textbf{modality-specific sparsity}).